 “Pupils are well educated, achieving the school’s aim that they should be happy and successful.
-Pupils of all ages, including those in the Sixth Form, display excellent levels of knowledge, understanding and skill across all; subject and activities” (Independent Schools Inspectorate 2014)
+Pupils of all ages, including those in the Sixth Form, display excellent levels of knowledge, understanding and skill across all subjects and activities” (Independent Schools Inspectorate)

 The standard of academic achievement at Burgess Hill Girls is excellent and the ‘value added’ as measured by Durham University’s Centre of Evaluation and Monitoring (CEM) is something of which we are extremely proud.
 Using baseline data gathered as the pupils join the Senior School in Year 7, GCSE performance of each pupil is, on average, more than one and a half grades higher per subject than would be expected from pupils of similar ability.
 This regularly places Burgess Hill Girls in the top 1-2% of the schools using CEM statistics.

-The data confirms what we see daily; that the girls thrive in this environment and exceed all expectations, giving them the confidence and foundation for a successful future.
+The data confirms what is in evidence daily: the girls thrive in this environment and exceed all expectations, giving them the confidence and foundation for a successful future.

-“This is a school this is rightly proud of its pupils and what they achieve as individuals.
+“This is a school that is rightly proud of its pupils and what they achieve as individuals.
 Things like academic success naturally follow but the school does not chase statistics.”
 (Parent)